 Publications can be viewed on google scholar.

 The Hwang Lab conducts research to discover the neural, cognitive, and developmental dynamics of cognitive control.
 Specifically, we are interested in the neural architecture and dynamic processes that allow brain networks to select, inhibit, transfer, and integrate information for goal-directed behaviors.
-Together, these mechanisms support many important mental functions during typical and atypical development, such as attention, working memory, response selection and inhibition.
+Together, these mechanisms support many important mental functions , such as attention, working memory, response selection and inhibition.
 Currently, our studies focus on two broad themes: the thalamocortical system and neural oscillations.
 We address our research questions with a comprehensive human neuroscience approach, combining multimodal research methodologies, including fMRI, EEG, TMS, lesion studies, eye tracking and behavioral testing.